OscarAmenAPI/Telecom-Portfolio-Project/README.md

 The Power BI dashboard was designed to provide both an executive summary and segment-level churn analysis.

+The dashboard includes:

+* KPI cards for customers, churn rate, revenue at risk, and average tenure
+* Churn comparisons by contract type
+* Churn analysis by internet service
+* Customer segmentation by tenure
+* Revenue-at-risk analysis
+* Interactive filters for customer characteristics
+* Key Insights

 ---

 ## Key Insights